Open

 Who is not eligible

-- Organizations that are not registered or not in good standing with the Québec Enterprise Register.
+- Entities not registered or not in good standing in the Quebec enterprise register (for non-profits and cooperatives).

-- Organizations that have been operating for less than twelve months.
+- Organizations that have been active for less than twelve months (for non-profits and cooperatives).

 Eligible geographic areas